caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   border-top:none;padding:0cm 5.4pt 0cm 5.4pt'>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
-  normal'><span lang=EN-GB>Enter Hostname (pi@ in front of the IP is giving the user you want to use for connecting, in this case the standard user “pi”), Port and Connection type</span></p>
+  normal'><span lang=EN-GB>Enter Hostname (pi@ in front of the IP is giving the user you want to use for connecting, in this case the standard user Â“piÂ”), Port and Connection type</span></p>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>Select Open to launch the terminal</span></p>